3AW: Cricket

+Horse Racing

+During his years at 3AW, 1933–1954, Fred Tupper (see above) provided sporting coverage, particularly horse racing.

 Station ratings and market position

 In the sixth ratings survey for 2014, released 30 September 2014, 3AW came first with a 13.8% market share followed by ABC Radio Melbourne with 11.4% and Fox FM with 8.2%.
 In this survey 3AW won every timeslot.

 In the fifth ratings survey for 2014, released 26 August 2014, 3AW came first with a 14% market share followed by ABC Radio Melbourne with 12% and Fox FM with 8.0%.

-In the fourth survey, 3AW lost its No. 1 station rating, scoring a 13.0% market share against 774 ABC's 13.4% share with Gold 104.3 FM third on 7.4%.
+In the fourth survey, 3AW lost its No. 1 station rating, scoring a 13.0% market share against ABC Radio Melbourne's 13.4% share with Gold 104.3 FM third on 7.4%.

 In the first survey for 2014, released on 11 March 2014, 3AW was the No. 1 station scoring an 11.9% market share followed by ABC Radio Melbourne's 10.6% share with Fox FM third on 8.5%.
 This survey was also the first for new ratings supplier GfK Group, the company that has taken over the running of surveys from Nielsen ratings which produced the surveys for 66 years.

 The final ratings survey for 2013 and the last to be conducted by Nielsen, saw 3AW complete five years as Melbourne's number one radio station with 40 consecutive survey wins.

 Controversies

-In 1996, drive-time host Paul Barber was dismissed for telling listeners to boycott the Nine Network program, A Current Affair over the treatment of the Paxton family.
-He was dismissed after the Nine Network withdrew up to $300,000 in advertising.
+Mary Hardy and Geoff Manion (see above) presented the afternoon program in the 1960s.
+Brian McFarlane's biography of Mary Hardy notes that she committed suicide in January 1985 by shooting herself.

 In 1999, presenter Bruce Mansfield was sacked after it emerged that he had received benefits in exchange for giving favourable comments and interviews to companies on-air without proper prior disclosure.
 He returned to the station as its night-time presenter in 2001.

 Former presenter Steve Price was tricked into accepting fake ecstasy tablets pressed with "3AW" from comedian John Safran as part of Safran's television show.

-Elise Elliott (formerly known as Elise Mooney) was exposed on ABC TV's Media Watch for plagiarizing a story when a salaried editor.
-Journalistic eyebrows have been raised at her appointment by 3AW, and whether this issue was disclosed by her.
+John Blackman died on 4 June 2024 after a very high profile and often contentious T.V. and radio career.
+On T.V. he was particularly known for his work on Hey Hey It's Saturday.
+However, he also had a prominent and controversial radio career, including work at 3AW.
+From 1981, he presented the top rating breakfast program with Paul Barber.
+However, Blackman was forced to leave AW under questionable circumstances on 30 April 1986.